Saranyajothy/Quiz/README.md

 - The user needs to quickly know the purpose on the site.
 - The user should be able to spontaneously and easily navigate through the site.
-- The user will get to know their memory power and general knowledge.
+- The user will get a chance to analayis their general knowledge and memory power.
 - The user will find the information in plain and common language.
 - The user will find four options to choose the correct answers.
 - The user will find the questions and choices are very clear to read and play.